 While I applaud these expats for finding a solution to a problem they did not create, statists who will use any excuse to expand the US tax net were up in arms.

 Words like “traitor” and “tax evader” were thrown around with the casualness of the Kennedys throwing a football around in Hyannisport.
-Proponents of big government bothered by losing the income of 1,130 productive entrepreneurs, were looking for any rationalization they could use to convince the public to condemn them.
+Proponents of big government bothered by losing the income of 1,130 productive entrepreneurs were looking for any rationalization they could use to convince the public to condemn them.

 In the West, paying no tax is tantamount to treason.

 But are taxes really the price we pay for civilization?
 For as cultured and refined as these statists want to portray themselves, I doubt any of them have traveled far outside of the United States.
-If they did, they’d be surprised by the number of civilized societies that are thriving without excessive taxation.
+If they did, they would be surprised by the number of civilized societies that are thriving without excessive taxation.

-Civilized Societies that Believe in Paying No Tax
+Civilized Societies that Believe in Zero Tax

 As I write this, I’m eating a delicious hamburger in one of Ho Chi Minh City’s top five-star resorts.
 The service is excellent.
 The waterfall near my seat is relaxing.
 The security guards who will open the door for me on the way out are pleasant.
 And on the busy street outside, there’s a sense of order.